IPAMS/IDSimPy/docs/installation/installation.rst

 Installation
 ============

-IDSimPy is currently not yet listed on PyPi `PyPi <https://pypi.org>`_.
+IDSimPy is currently not yet listed on `PyPi <https://pypi.org>`_.
 Therefore, the public `Git repository <https://github.com/IPAMS/IDSimPy>`_  has to be cloned and the package has to be installed from source.

 With git installed clone the repository to a local directory: